 Frozen shoulder doesn’t occur randomly—certain factors can increase your likelihood of developing this painful and restrictive condition.
 These risk factors include:

-- Other health conditions – Diseases like Parkinson’s or cardiovascular issues can contribute to its onset.
+- Other health conditions: Diseases like Parkinson’s disease or cardiovascular conditions can contribute to its onset.

-- Age and gender – Frozen shoulder is most common in people aged 40-65, with women being affected more often than men.
+- Age and gender: Frozen shoulder is most common in people ages 40 to 65, with women affected more often than men.

 Complications of Frozen Shoulder